-- In the same pot, add the onion and sweet potato and saute until the onion is slightly translucent and the sweet potato has just begun to soften, about 5 minutes.
+- In the same pot add the onion, sweet potato, and bell pepper and sauté until the onion is slightly translucent and the veggies have just begun to soften, about 5 minutes.
 Make sure to stir frequently to prevent the onion from burning and sticking.
-Also, don’t let the sweet potato cook too long as it will result in mushy potato by the end.
+Also, don’t let the veggies cook too long as they will result in a mush by the end.

 - Next, add the ground turkey, diced tomatoes, tomato paste, broth and spices to the pot.
 Cover and bring the pot to a gentle simmer, about 10 minutes.
 Once simmering reduce the heat to low and let it cook for 20 minutes.

 - Lastly, add the black beans and kale to the pot and stir to combine and cover once again.
 Cook for 5 more minutes before shutting off the heat.